truenas/middleware/docs/userguide/truenas_network.rst

 IPMI
 ----

-The TrueNAS® Storage Appliance provides a built-in out-of-band management port which can be used to provide side-band management should the system become unavailable through the graphical administrative interface.
+The TrueNAS® Storage Array provides a built-in out-of-band management port which can be used to provide side-band management should the system become unavailable through the graphical administrative interface.
 This allows for a few vital functions, such as checking the log, accessing the BIOS setup, and powering on the system without requiring physical access to the system.
 It can also be used to allow another person remote access to the system in order to assist with a configuration or troubleshooting issue.